jonahsnider/setup-linux/readme.md

 ```

 You will need to enter the root password and your user password.
-You will probably get prompted with y/n input from SDKMAN! and choosenim.
+You will probably get prompted with y/n input from SDKMAN!.
 The entire process should only take a few minutes.

 ## What it does